-For added convenience, you can manage your bill online at UTMedicalCenter.org by selecting Pay A Bill.
+For added convenience, you can manage your bill online at www.utmedicalcenter.org by selecting the Bill Pay option.
 Online bill pay is available 24-hours-a-day, 7-days-a-week.
-Patients can utilize our online services to view or pay a bill or send an email to the Business Office Customer Service team at bocustomerservice@utmck.edu.
-Other information available on the website includes information about the medical center's financial assistance program, a comprehensive overview of our billing policies and a list of important phone numbers.
+Patients can utilize our online services to view or pay a bill, update an address, update insurance information or send an email to our Business Office Customer Service team at bocustomerservice@utmck.edu.
+Other information available on the bill pay website includes information about the medical center's financial assistance policy, a comprehensive overview of our billing policies and a list of important phone numbers.